UniMath/agda-unimath/src/elementary-number-theory/positive-and-negative-rational-numbers.lagda.md

       ( le-zero-is-positive-ℚ q pos-q)
 ```

-#### A negative rational number is less than a positive rational number
+#### Negative rational numbers are less than all positive rational numbers

 ```agda
 abstract